 Maple Treats To Buy and Make

 While visiting Blue Hill Inn, we suggest stopping by a couple of shops to find maple-themed goods.
 Bucklyn Coffee makes a lovely maple latte!
-Stop by the grocers Blue Hill Market and Tradewinds Market to pick up some local goods.
+Stop by the grocers Blue Hill Co-Op and Hannaford to pick up some local goods.
 Once you’ve stocked up on maple candy and syrup, we have a couple of recipes highlighting the season’s flavors.

 - For breakfast: French Toast Sticks with Cinnamon Maple Yogurt Dip